lukesahula/markdown-cv/index.md

 ## Intro

-I am a software developer with 10 years of experience, having worked at multiple startup - including one I co-founded - as well as larger companies.
+I am a software developer with 10 years of experience, having worked at multiple startups - including one I co-founded - as well as larger companies.
 While my primary focus has been frontend development, I have also worked on backend systems when needed.
 Additionally, I spent several years doing UX/UI design.

 After spending the past year and a half as the sole developer on the team, I’m eager to join a group of engineers where I can collaborate, learn, and grow.
 I enjoy working on ethical products that are designed with a strong focus on user needs.